Empower Playgrounds

 Meet Erika

-Days for Girls is an NGO that creates affordable sanitary kits for girls in developing countries worldwide.
+So Empower Playgrounds began looking for a solution to help students like Erika continue learning even while they’re on their periods.
+There are many NGO’s that creates affordable sanitary kits for girls in developing countries worldwide.
+Currently, Empower Playgrounds partners with Freedom Kits of Yakima, as well as other independent organizations.
 Their kits contain reusable pads, soap, wash clothes, panties, absorbent liners, a drawstring bag, and Ziploc bags for washing used pads.
 And they’re beautiful–each piece of the kit is hand-sewn in bright colors to remind girls that being on their period isn’t something to be ashamed of.

 Scroll to Top